nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

-Ben: And I'm wondering if that might be the kind of thing that might, even though it's opt-in, it might become automatically added to your `Cargo.toml`, if you have-- in the new edition.
+Ben: And I'm wondering if that might be the kind of thing that might, even though it's opt-in, it might become automatically added to your `Cargo.toml`, if you have— in the new edition.
 And so just like how, if you have a new edition and you type "cargo new", you automatically are using that new edition in your `Cargo.toml`.
 Maybe at some point that could be automatic